laravel/nova-docs/4.0/resources/fields.md

 #### Formatting Text As Links

-To format text as a link, you may use the `asHtml` method:
+To format a `Text` field as a link, you may invoke the `asHtml` method when defining the field:

 ```php
 Text::make('Twitter Profile', function () {